ben-moohrey/CIS400/README.md

 2. Review your changes and stage them by clicking the "+" icon next to each file (or just press commit and then yes when the pop-up shows)
 3. Enter a commit message and click the checkmark icon to commit
 4. Click the button where the commit button used to be to "push and pull" from GitHub
+5. Repeat until you are done with the change

 #### Step 3: Create a Pull Request on GitHub
 After completing your feature or bugfix, create a pull request on GitHub to merge your changes into the main branch.